 Some common perceptions of recreational soccer are:

 - Made up of players assigned to a team in a random manner without regard to the ability of the players – as opposed to “travel” soccer where the players are selected to be on a team through some sort of tryout or selection process.

 - “Less competitive” than “travel” soccer.

 - “Less travel”, fewer games

 - Annual or biannual shuffling of players to new teams, and more

 Recreational soccer: Is that soccer program that is primarily devoted to the enjoyment and development of soccer players without the emphasis on travel or high-level competition.
 The purpose of recreational soccer is to provide an opportunity for the participants to have fun, learn the sport and develop life skills including a lifelong love of the game.

-Recreational Player – a player who is randomly assigned to a team without regard to his/her abilities and skills.
+Recreational Player – a player who is assigned to a team without regard to his/her abilities and skills

-Recreational Team – teams formed randomly to play soccer.
+Recreational Team – teams formed of Recreational players to play soccer for fun

-Recreational League – leagues composed of teams formed in a random manner.
+Recreational League – leagues composed of Recreational Teams